DogPlay Logo, Dog on a teeter

 Food dispensing type toys come in two general varieties - the puzzle and the chew toy.
 Both kinds of toys are frequently recommended for distracting and amusing the dog when it is left alone.
 One should note that there is no toy that is 100% safe, so unsupervised use does have some risk.
 Select a toy of an appropriate size and degree of sturdiness for your dog and you can minimize the risk.
 Balanced against the usually low risk of danger from the toy itself is the higher risk when a bored dog makes something into a toy that was never intended to be one.
 Growing in popularity is the idea of feeding the dog's entire meal using these toys.

 Examples of the puzzle type include the TreatStik™, Buster Cube™, Tricky Treats Ball™ or Talk To Me Treatball™ This kind of toy requires the dog to push, shove, roll and bat the toy around to get the toy to drop or dispense the treats.
 The toys are not designed to be chewed on, although some are resistent to being chewed on.
 But the point is that chewing doesn't get the dog the treat, at least not without damaging the toy.
-A dog that is heavily mouth oriented may not enjoy this kind, but other dogs can go crazy for them.
+Perhaps not a good choice for a dog that is heavily mouth oriented but other dogs can go crazy for them.
 Watch your dog at play.
 If your dog tends to use its paws to hold, stop, catch or bat a toy then it will likely enjoy this type.

 The treats are typically dry and in small pieces, e.g. kibble, small biscuits, small cubes of hard cheese.
 I like to use long thin bits which are easier to load then to dispense back out, like pieces of beef jerky (doggie or human style) about 1/4 inch wide and an inch long.
 I will often mix what I put in, say 1/2 cup of O shaped cereal and one strip of cut up jerky.
 That keeps the calorie and salt content down while every so often dropping something extra tasty.